jankotek/mapdb-site/doc/internals.rst

                               new Volume.MemoryVol()  //raw buffer used for storage )))

-Reality is even more complex since each wrapper takes extra parameters and there are more levels.
+Reality is even more complex, since each wrapper takes extra parameters and there are more levels.
 So ``DBMaker`` is a factory which takes settings and wires all MapDB classes together.

-``DB`` has similar role.
+``DB`` has a similar role.
 It is too hard to load and instantiate collections manually (for example ``HTreeMap`` constructor takes 14 parameters).
-So ``DB`` stores all settings in Named Catalog and handles collections.
-Named Catalog is ``Map<String,Object>`` which is persisted in store at fixed recid and contains parameters for all other named collections and named records.
-To rename collection one just has to rename relevant keys in Named Catalog.
+So ``DB`` stores all the settings in the Named Catalog and handles collections.
+Named Catalog is a ``Map<String,Object>`` which is persisted in store at fixed recid and contains parameters for all other named collections and named records.
+In order to rename a collection one just has to rename the relevant keys in the Named Catalog.

 Layers
 ------

-MapDB stack is little bit different from most DBs.
+MapDB stack is a little bit different from most DBs.
 It integrates instance cache and serialization usually found in ORM frameworks.
-On other side MapDB eliminated fixed-size page and disk cache.
+On the other hand MapDB eliminated fixed-size page and disk cache.

-From raw-files to ``Map`` interface it has following layers:
+From raw-files to ``Map`` interface it has the following layers:

 1) **Volume** - an ``ByteBuffer`` like abstraction over raw store.
 There are implementations for in-memory buffers or files.